 Even burgers get the special treatment in Santa Monica: Head to gastropub Father’s Office for chef Sang Yoon’s deliciously decadent burger topped with a smoked-bacon and caramelized-onion compote, and gruyere and Maytag blue cheeses.
 Just don’t ask for ketchup.
 Yoon doesn’t allow anyone to mess with his masterpieces.

-With oceanfront panoramas as pretty as a photograph, it’s no surprise that Santa Monica has become a major art hub, with more than 120 museums, galleries, and public art installations within the city’s roughly 8 square miles.
-But don’t expect ho-hum paintings of sailing boats cruising into an endless sunset—this pedestrian-friendly waterfront city includes multimedia installations that are at the cutting edge of today’s art scene.
-To help you find Santa Monica’s artistic treasures, follow the Santa Monica Art Trek guide, an easy-to-follow map featuring many of the city’s key locations for art.
-(It also includes locations for bike and roller blade hire for lively ways to move around town).
-Start at the Santa Monica Museum of Art, a showcase for contemporary art from around the world.
-Other worthy stops include Bergamot Station, housing Santa Monica’s single largest concentration of art galleries, and Broadway Gallery Complex for contemporary works by local and international artists.
+With oceanfront vistas as pretty as a picture, it’s no surprise that Santa Monica has become a major art hub, with more than 120 museums, galleries, and public art installations within the city’s roughly 8 square miles/21 square kilometres.
+But don’t expect ho-hum paintings of sailboats cruising into an endless sunset—this pedestrian-friendly waterfront city includes multimedia installations that are at the cutting edge of today’s art scene.
+Worthy stops include Bergamot, housing Santa Monica’s single largest concentration of art galleries, and Broadway Gallery Complex for contemporary works by local and international artists.

 Dance and the performing arts find strong support here too.
-In the summer, the Santa Monica Pier becomes the stage for a series of outdoor concerts.
+In summer, the Santa Monica Pier becomes a stage for a series of outdoor concerts.
 The 3rd Street Promenade is a well-known place for catching quality street musicians and performers.
-Downtown venues for music, dance and theatre include state-of-the-art The Broad Stage, on the campus of Santa Monica City College, and Edgemar Center for the Arts.
-And design aficionados will go to the Santa Monica Design District, with modern showrooms and shops displaying both classical and modern design.
+Downtown venues for music, dance, and theatre include state-of-the-art The Broad Stage, on the campus of Santa Monica City College, and Edgemar Center for the Arts.

 Venice is the ultimate L.A. neighborhood where the surf meets the human circus.
 Spend a day along Venice’s palm-lined, beachfront boardwalk and you might spot a skateboarding guitarist, a guy juggling chainsaws, bodybuilders, and bikinis.
 You may also see some of the country’s best pickup basketball games on local outdoor courts, as well as fearless skateboarders on the skateboard nestled right in the sands of Venice Beach.
 Find a bench to watch the passing parade, or become part of it, by renting beach cruiser bikes to follow Venice’s stretch of the 22-mile Marvin Braude Coastal Bike Trail, linking Santa Monica to Torrance.
 For a truly wild experience, find something to bang with (an empty soda can and your car keys will do) and join the nightly drum circle out on the beach.